 Obviously our Mystery Speaker is a bit of a… well Mystery.
 In true smashing style you can expect something wonderful, so we’re very excited.
 Expect a fancy smashing reward if you guessed the speaker correctly.
 We’ll be in touch!
 Meow!

-Phil is Principal Developer Experience Engineer at Netlify.
+Phil is Principal Developer Relations Engineer at Netlify.

 With a passion for browser technologies, and the empowering properties of the web, he loves seeking out ingenuity and simplicity, especially in places where over-engineering is common.